Sexual Harassment

 The law states that sexually offensive conduct becomes illegal when:

-• It is severe and pervasive: The unwelcome behavior must be frequent enough or serious enough to create a hostile or abusive work environment.
+- It is severe or pervasive: The unwelcome behavior must be frequent enough or serious enough to create a hostile or abusive work environment.

 What is Quid Pro Quo Harassment?